Co-ParentingFebruary 2, 2025 · 8 min read

 What Courts Consistently Evaluate

-Courts care deeply about which parent can effectively co-parent — meaning support the children's relationship with the other parent, communicate civilly about the children, and put the children's interests above the conflict.
+Courts favor parents who support the children's bond with the other parent, communicate civilly about the kids, and put children's needs above the feud.

-Conversely, a parent who can demonstrate a consistent pattern of supporting the other parent's relationship with the children, even under provocation, is demonstrating something courts value highly.
+A parent who keeps supporting the other parent's relationship even under provocation shows something courts value.

 Stability and Continuity

-Documented abuse — physical, emotional, sexual, or severe neglect — is among the most heavily weighted factors.
-Most jurisdictions have specific statutory requirements around domestic violence findings.
+Documented abuse is heavily weighted.
+Most states have specific rules around violence findings.

 What High-Conflict Behavior Looks Like to a Judge